Date: Friday – Sunday, December 5 – 7, 2014

 Visitors will also enjoy the many Victorian decorations in this historic building that is warmed by the enchantment of candlelight.
 To the delight of young and old alike, interpreters, gaily dressed for the season, will share stories behind Victorian Christmas decorations and traditions as they quill, embroider , and prepare craft items that will fill the giant cedar Christmas tree in the room.

 Located directly behind The Mule Stable, the Christmas Market features a wide variety of juried crafts and food items.
-With over a dozen stands at which to shop you can purchase many last minute Christmas gifts.
-Our Christmas market has ornaments, pewter miniatures, gourd craft, greenwood products, traditional woodcarvings, handspun wool products, candles, jewelry, lockbox jewelry boxes, Christmas cookies, skin care products and goat milk soap, to name a few of the gifts.
+With over 30 stands to shop you can purchase a variety of Christmas gifts and holiday party items.
+Our Christmas market has ornaments, hand- carved Santa’s, home décor items, handspun wool products, candles, jewelry & lockbox jewelry boxes, Christmas cookies, candies, cakes, and cheeses to name just a few of the gifts in our market.
+The outside Christmas market opens promptly at 5 pm each evening.

 Plus you can buy delicious homemade food for your holiday social activities, such as; cookies and clear toy candy.